 - With the Transform Tool selected click the recently drawn layer to select it, this will show the Transform Gizmo around the layer.

 Next move your mouse to one of the corners of the Transform Gizmo and left click it.
-This will start the transfomration of the layer.
+This will start the transformation of the layer.
 Try scaling and rotating the layer

 Displacement Brush paint to the new layer.
-Once finished adjust the layer's intensity in the layer control.
-Optionally you can adjust the shape of the displacement brush
+Once finished adjust the layer's intensity (3) in the layer control.
+You can adjust the shape of the displacement brush

-by modifying the curve in the Brush Properties panel.
+by modifying the curve in the Brush Properties panel (4).